top of page

 Each technical facet complements each other to achieve the visual delight envisioned by this production team.
 This begins with the fabulous set designed by Colleen Algeo.
 Colleen has once again created a set that is absolutely stunning.
 It may appear simple at first glance, but don’t be fooled!
 The set changes reveal rotating panels used to effectively depict the various scenes in this play.
 The stunning artwork you see are Colleen Algeo originals!
 Master Carpenter Ray Podulka and Technical director/Master Carpenter Bill Algeo partnered again to oversee construction of this wonderful set.
 Amber Mangabat’s light (and sound) design is gorgeous, resulting in seamless transitions throughout.
 Lighting and sound design was well-executed by board operator David Zangwill.
 Without giving too much away, I can only say that Ms. Mangabat’s lighting design is nothing short of exquisite in Charlotte’s final scene.

 Elda Kulp (Props Designer) expertly gathered the wide range of unique props needed to round out the believability of the story.
 Veteran costumer Deb Takes has outdone herself with the costume design for this show.
-Each costume was thoughtful and practical at the same time, beautifuly capturing the spirit of the animals and humans alike.
+Each costume was thoughtful and practical at the same time, beautifully capturing the spirit of the animals and humans alike.

 Stage Manager Claire Spigel took great care to lead their crew, Zoe and Josie Neuenschwander, through each scene change with efficiency and polish.
 Producer extraordinaire Jane Spigel oversaw- basically everything- with her usual stamp of excellence.